13 Vitamins from A to K: How to Get Enough

 Vitamin E

-Key Function: Researches have revealed that people with high dietary intakes of vitamin E and zinc are secured against age-related macular deterioration, an eye condition typical among individuals aged 50 and older.
-Vitamin E also shields Alzheimer’s disease.
-High in antioxidants, vitamin E assists the immune cells in generating antibodies, and also it can help reverse some of the decreases in immune function that includes aging.
+Key Function: Research has revealed that people with high dietary intakes of vitamin E and zinc are secure against age-related macular deterioration, an eye condition typical among individuals aged 50 and older.
+Vitamin E also shields against Alzheimer’s disease.
+High in antioxidants, vitamin E assists the immune cells in generating antibodies, and also it can help reverse some of the decreases in immune function, including aging.

 13 Vitamins from A to K vitamin E

 Source: Seeds and nuts such as sunflower seeds, peanuts, and almonds are rich in vitamin E. Whole-grain grains, as well as rice bran, are additionally excellent sources of this vitamin.
-It is important to get enough vitamin E in your diet by eating spinach, avocados, and nuts as well as drinking vegetable or fruit juice.
+You must get enough vitamin E in your diet by eating spinach, avocados, and nuts and drinking vegetable or fruit juice.

 Daily Allowance (male/female): 15 mg/15 mg